HectornsGit/threeJSwebTuto/README.md

 # ThreeJSwebTuto

-webpage made using three js to improve my knowledge about that library
+- webpage made using three js to improve my knowledge about that library

-# UNDER CONSTRUCTION
+- This is mostly a mockup with no real information it's sole purpose is to have something to work with.